SM U-16 (Austria-Hungary): Fate

 On 9 October 1916, when the repairs were complete, U-16 set out for another Albanian patrol.
 The submarine made a detour to Djenovic on 11 October to replace another faulty gyrocompass, but quickly resumed her journey to the Vlorë area.
 After discovering an Italian convoy on 17 October, Zopa torpedoed and sank one of the convoy escorts, the Nembo.
 In the ensuing action, U-16 was sunk, but sources disagree on the exact manner.

 Conway's All the World's Fighting Ships 1906–1921 reports that the Italian steamer Bormida, one of the convoyed ships, rammed and damaged U-16, causing U-16's crew to scuttle their ship due to the severity of the damage.
 Uboat.net's U-Boat War in World War I reports that Nembo herself rammed U-16 before going down, while Robert Grant and Gordon Smith give another possible fate for U-16: that Nembo's depth charges detonated and sank the submarine while Nembo was sinking.
 Smith reports that 11 men aboard U-16, including her commanding officer Zopa, lost their lives in the sinking, and that two survivors were picked up.
 U-16 was the only boat of her class to be sunk during the war.

 Exploration of the wreck site

 In 2015 the Albanian-American team comprising the RPM Nautical Foundation and The Albanian Center for Marine Research located a wreck south-west of Karaburun Peninsula in Vlorë County, Albania.
 Operation with an ROV brought images from the suspected wreck.
 Photographs and footage taken from this particular wreck were examined by marine experts and are thought to be of a possible First World War U-Boat.
-Albanian Historian and Director of ACMR Mr Auron Tare gave a presentation in September 2015 at the Albanian Academy of Science exploring the possibility that maybe this unidentifying wreck might be SM U-16.
+Albanian Historian and Director of ACMR Auron Tare gave a presentation in September 2015 at the Albanian Academy of Science exploring the possibility that maybe this unidentifying wreck might be SM U-16.
 Given the proximity of the Italian reports on the place that the SM U-16 was sunk and this discovery, the team might have located the Austro-Hungarian submarine SM U-16.